Summer in Ireland

 See

-• Long, relaxed dinners prepared by a private chef using what’s fresh and local
+Long, relaxed dinners prepared by a private chef with fresh and local ingredients

 Main House